 This can get complicated.
 See a Waldorf lawyer for more details if this happened to you.

 Short answer: Not every injury on the job is covered by workers’ comp under Maryland law.
 However, most on the job injuries will be covered.

 Keep in mind the explanation below is a general explanation.
 Every factual situation is different.
 Sometimes there are exceptions to the rules, and exceptions to the exceptions!

 Do not decide on your own that your particular case does not fit in the system.
-If you have any questions about your particular case, you should call for a free consultation.
+If you have any questions about your particular case, you should call a Waldorf workers' compensation attorney for a free consultation.